Visiting Carcassonne: France’s famous Medieval Walled City

 There are tours offered in many languages that will teach you some of the history and point out points of interest in Carcassonne.
 I highly recommend taking one these tours, as they will not only give you a brief lesson on the history of the site, but also allow you to check out the fortified walls and watch towers.

-If you find yourself in France in July and close to Carcassonne on Bastille Day (July 14), there is the Carcassonne Festival de la Cite when the entire city celebrates with special music and theatre performers.
-In 2009 the festival features performances by Vanessa Paradis, Diana Ross, ZZ Top, the National Orchestra of Lyon and more.
+If you find yourself in France in July and close to Carcassonne on Bastille Day (July 14), there is the Carcassonne Festival de la Cité when the entire city celebrates with special music and theatre performers.

-Stroll the streets, eat cassoulet and visit the Basee Ville
+Stroll the streets, eat cassoulet and visit the Ville Basse

-You can also spend a whole day simply strolling the Medieval cobble stoned streets, checking out the city and maybe even snacking on a traditional cassoulet (a hot stew-like dish made from white beans, pork cubes, sausage and sometimes a hunk of duck).
+You can also spend a whole day simply strolling the Medieval cobble stoned streets, checking out the city and maybe even snacking on a traditional cassoulet (a hot stew-like dish made from white beans, pork, sausage and sometimes a hunk of duck).

 Where to Stay